Ada-Developers-Academy/core-unit-1/fundamentals-recap/math-primer.md

 ## Decimal Number System

-The _decimal number system_ or _base-ten number system_ is the numbering system most humans use in everyday life.
+The _decimal number system_ or _base-ten number system_ is the numbering system most commonly used in everyday life.

-This numbering system includes - ten unique symbols known as digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9 - the decimal point (floating point/dot) symbol to represent decimal fractions, such as 2.45
+This numbering system includes
+* ten unique symbols known as **digits**: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9
+* the **decimal point** (floating point/dot) symbol to represent decimal fractions, such as 2.45
+* the **minus sign** to indicate whether a number is positive or negative

 ### !callout-info